bgnachiketa/munaffa_Node/README.md

 2. Use "npm install " to generate node_modules at the root of the directory

-3. Create DB using queries DBCREATION.txt and change the DBName in .env of root directory
+3. Create DB using queries DBCREATION.txt and change the DBName in .env of root directory (munaffa)

 4. Start: npm run start and use postman collection in case if want to test